jcu-eresearch/dc24-rich-data-capture/_posts/2012-08-27-what-are-we-doing.md

 <p>This project will produce an easy to use provisioning tool for configuring, storing and publishing research data and its associated metadata.
 The overall system will be based on the <a href="http://www.coastalcoms.com/">CoastalCOMS</a> Data Access Management (CC-DAM) system and <a href="www.jcu.edu.au/">James Cool University's (JCU)</a>  <a href="http://www.redboxresearchdata.com.au/">ReDBox-Mint</a> metadata repository.</p>

-<p>Ingestors will be developed to receive data from a number of different types of data streams, process these streams and feed the data to the CC-DAM:</p>
+<p>ingesters will be developed to receive data from a number of different types of data streams, process these streams and feed the data to the CC-DAM:</p>
 <ul>
     <li>Video</li>
     <li>Acoustic</li>